A Short History of Gaming

 As for arcade gaming, it has mostly been relegated as a niche market in the West.
 However, in Japan, Korea, and China, the art form remains alive, keeping the torch lit for the machines that kick-started the video gaming industry.

-We are the experts in arcade games, and we also offer arcade machines for hire.
+We are the experts in arcade games and manufacture what are probably the best custom arcade machines available in the UK.